-International Day for Tolerance is globally on November 16th.
-This day is about being the best version of yourself by learning to be tolerant of those who have different points of view or come from a different faith.
+International Day for Tolerance is observed worldwide on November 16.
+This important day encourages us all to become better people by learning to be tolerant of those with different beliefs, backgrounds, and points of view.

 History